 Are you ready to stop the tolerations keeping you from your potential?
-If so, here’s a few steps to get you started:
+If so, here are a few steps to get you started:

-- Tune in to all the things that “bug you”.
-As the antennae goes up on your awareness, you’ll be amazed at just how much you’ve invested in toleration.
+- Tune in to all the things that “bug you.”
+As the antennae go up on your awareness, you’ll be amazed at just how much you’ve invested in toleration.

 - Keep a running list of your tolerations over the next several days.